Climate Change & Resilience

 - Best practices and guidelines to build or renovate urban parks with resilient design

-- Best practices and guidelines to increase community resilience
+- Best practices and guidelines to increase community resilience and social equity

 - Quantification of urban parks positive impact on climate change, such as carbon sequestration, conservation of local biodiversity